"Over 70 million Americans suffer from some sort of digestive disorder on a regular basis."

 Salmon is near the top of the list of healthiest fish you can eat.
 It’s also high on the list of foods that can help keep you in good digestive health.
 Salmon is a fish rich in omega-3 fatty acids.
 Omega-3 fatty acids, among other things, have anti-inflammatory properties.
 Irritable Bowel Syndrome and other issues associated with poor digestion are often a result of excess inflammation in the stomach.
 Salmon, therefore, is an excellent remedy for digestion-related issues and conditions.

 Peppermint is another super food that’s wonderfully beneficial for your digestive tract.
-It’s good for people with IBS, especially when taken as an oil for at least a month.
-Studies show it effectively reduced symptoms.
+It’s good for people with IBS, and studies have shown that when taken as an oil for at least a month, it effectively reduced some negative digestive symptoms symptoms.
 Peppermint has a relaxing effect on the digestive system and can therefore soothe symptoms associated with gas, indigestion, bloating, and nausea since it prevents the smooth muscles of the digestive tract from contracting.
 You can drink peppermint as a tea, chew on the leaves directly, take a peppermint oil supplement, or take it as an essential oil.

-The protein, fiber, and omega-3s found in walnuts make them a great food to eat to improve your digestive health.
+The protein, fiber, and omega-3s found inwalnuts make them a great food to eat to improve digestive health.
 They act as a prebiotic, a type of fiber that encourages the growth of good bacteria in the gut, and increase the amount of good bacteria overall.
 They also work as an anti-inflammatory and can reduce inflammation-related digestive issues.

 The gelatin in bone broth contains glutamine, an amino acid that helps protect the intestinal wall.
-This is another one that helps to heal digestive issues associated with inflammation and can help heal leaky gut, a digestion issue in which bacteria, toxins, and undigested food leak through the wall of your intestines if the gut lining develops small holes and tears.
+This is another one that helps to heal digestive issues associated with inflammation and can help healleaky gut, a digestion issue in which bacteria, toxins, and undigested food leak through the wall of the intestines if the gut lining develops small holes and tears.
 Leaky gut can lead to inflammation and other, more severe digestive issues.
-The amino acids in bone broth can also help move food through your digestive tract with more ease because they have the ability to bind to the fluid there.
+The amino acids in bone broth can also help move foods through your digestive tract with more ease because they have the ability to bind to the fluid there.

 Daily Gut Health Routine

-Dr. Nancy truly believes the health of your gut reflects and influences the health of your entire body.
-With that being said, there are very specific things she does to support a healthy digestive tract, and today she’s letting you in on her routine.
+There's no doubt that the health of your gut reflects and influences the health of your entire body.
+That's why Dr. Nancy follows specific daily steps to support a healthy digestive tract, and today she’s letting you in on her routine which includes:

-Recently, a lot of Dr. Nancy’s talks have been about food — especially foods that are high in protein, low in saturated fat, and high in omega-3 fatty acids.
+We've talked a lot in recent posts about food — especially foods that arehigh in protein, low in saturated fat, and high in omega-3 fatty acids.
 Foods like chicken, turkey, salmon, and shrimp are all lean proteins that are easy for the digestive system to break down and pass.

-Salmon made today’s list, as well, alongside foods like walnuts, peppermint, ginger, and kimchi, to name a few.
-Whole grains like brown rice are loaded with fiber and can help with proper elimination, as well as alleviate constipation.Eating foods that are beneficial to the digestive health can not only help keep you regular, but can help keep you healthy and reduce inflammation so you don’t suffer a more serious issue down the line, whether that issue relates to your digestive tract or somewhere else in your body.
+Salmon made today’s list, along with foods like walnuts, peppermint, ginger, and kimchi, to name a few.
+Whole grains like brown rice are loaded with fiber and can help with proper elimination, as well asalleviate constipation.Eating foods that are beneficial to the digestive health can not only helpkeep you regular, but can help keep you healthy and reduce inflammation so you don’t suffer a more serious issue down the line, whether that issue relates to your digestive tract or something else in your body.